-Dry Hopper with Table and Hopper Valve
+Dry Hopper and Hopper Valve

-The Dry Hopper and Table (Fig.10) are used during the initial mixing of the dry product and fluid.
-The hopper and table require very little daily maintenance, however care should be used that this unit does not become overloaded.
-There should never be more than 100 lb. in or on the hopper and table at any time.
-The hopper and table are not ladders and should not be climbed on or sat on, damage can result.
+The Dry Hopper (Fig.10) is used during the initial mixing of the dry product and fluid.
+The hopper requires very little daily maintenance.
+Keeping the inside surface of the hopper clean will help the dry product flow smoothly into the hopper valve and into the mixing tee.
+The hopper is not ladders and should not be climbed on or sat upon as damage can result.
+The hopper can be removed with relative ease if needed for transporting size restraints.
+The securing knob at the rear side of the hopper should be checked regularly and kept tight to prevent movement.

 The hopper valve must be kept free of dried Bentonite, ice or other buildups to reduce the chance of damage during opening and closing.
 The valve operates more smoothly if the surfaces are kept damp or wet.
 All valves are to be opened and closed by hand.
 DO NOT FORCE THE VALVE OPEN OR CLOSED, visually check the valve if a problem occurs!